nextflow-io/nextflow/docs/operator.rst

     Ciao

-.. tip:: When the emits emitted by the source channel are files, the grouping criteria can be omitted.
+.. tip:: When the items emitted by the source channel are files, the grouping criteria can be omitted.
 In this case the items content will be grouped in file(s) having the same name as the source items.